defencedigital/moduk-service-manual/src/content-toolkit/index.md

 ## [How to audit content](/content-toolkit/how-to-audit-content) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- why we audit content in Defence
+- why you need to audit content in Defence
 - how to plan an audit
 - use common templates and checklists